burhr2/ubd-herbarium-repository/README.md

 # ubd-herbarium-repository
 <img src="images/ubdh.png" width="150" height="100">
 This repo consist of computer vision and machine learning research projects for UBD-herbarium including the dataset used.

-- The dataset related to reconstruction of damaged herbarium leaves can be accessed through  https://data.mendeley.com/datasets/2rr85gkv5s/1
+Each folder represents an independent study.
+Additional details including the **link to the dataset are given in the detail.md file found within each folder**.